 Every day innocent victims are injured or killed in Nevada auto accidents.
 Our attorneys can help you to get justice and compensation.

-No. Nevada is a “fault state” for car accidents.
-This means the at-fault party — and his/her insurance company — is obligated to pay for the injuries and damages that result from an automobile collision.
+No. Nevada is a “fault state” for car accidents and personal injury cases in general.
+This means that at-fault parties – and their insurance companies – are legally obligated to pay for the injuries and damages they caused.1

 It is highly recommended that people in a car accident hire a personal injury attorney to bring suit (or at least to engage in aggressive pre-litigation settlement talks in an effort to avoid a lawsuit).
 This typically results in the highest payout for the victim.